melbournecocoa/MelbourneCocoaHeadsHistory/README.md

 Originally compiled by Jesse Collis.
 Thanks to [Gareth Townsend](http://www.garethtownsend.info) and [Sean Woodhouse](http://ittybittyapps.com) for organising all the speakers over the years.

-> The reason it's up on github is so you can fork it, fix it up and send me pull requests.

-### TODOs

-- ~~Fix formatting~~
-- Update Locations
-- Link to sources, talks and people and companies
+Please don't hesitate to fork this repo, correct my horrible spelling, add links to your (or other people's) websites, videos and presentations.

-> Traditionally there's no January meet up, and December was originally dedicated to drinks.
+**NB: ** Traditionally there's no January meet up.

 # 2007